On-The-Go Gluten Free Lunch and Snack Ideas :: Easy Like A Sunday Morning

 Before I sign off, here is one last Recipe link for you…

 I don’t often make, or buy gluten free breads.
 I hadn’t found one to get excited about.
-That was before I made this Grain Free Cheese Flatbread yesterday and again today
+That was before I tried this Grain Free Cheese Flatbread Recipe by Comfy Belly

 This Cheese Flatbread comes together quickly, takes 15 minutes to bake and is delicious either topped with pizza toppings and baked for an extra 10 minutes, or cut into plain wedges, with Fresh Tomato Marinara Sauce, Pizza Sauce, or Ranch Dressing for dipping.
 YUM!